-PRC government authorities may take court actions to invalidate the transfers of the assets or equity investments discussed above for noncompliance with applicable appraisal, filing, approval and designated marketplace requirements.
-We cannot guarantee that the government authorities will not take such legal actions or that such legal actions, if commenced, will not be successful.
+PRC government authorities may take court actions to invalidate the transfers of the assets or equity investments discussed above for non-compliance with applicable appraisal, filing, approval and designated marketplace requirements.
+The government authorities could take such legal actions and such legal actions, if commenced, could be successful.
 If these transfers are invalidated, we would lose title to these assets and investments.
-Because we depend on these technologies and because Sinovac Beijing constitutes core part of our operations, our loss of these technologies or equity interest in Sinovac Beijing would materially and adversely affect our business operations and financial condition.
+Because we depend on these technologies and because Sinovac Beijing constitutes core part of our operations, our loss of these technologies or equity interest in Sinovac Beijing would materially and adversely affect our operations and financial condition.

 There can be no assurance that the going private transaction will be successfully consummated.
-Potential uncertainty involving the going private transaction may adversely affect our business and the market price of our common shares.
+Potential uncertainty involving the going private transaction may adversely affect our business and the market price of our common shares, and we are restricted from soliciting or, subject to certain exceptions, engaging in negotiations with third parties regarding competing proposals.